cobacdavid/dtv2/README.md

 ## Installation

-1. Put the ` 99-drevo-tyrfing.rules` in the `/etc/udev/rules.d`
+1. Copy the ` 99-drevo-tyrfing.rules` in the `/etc/udev/rules.d/`
-   directory to grant user permissions for to send/write informations to the keyboard.
+   directory to grant user with permissions for to send/write informations to the keyboard.
+Restart or `# udevadm trigger`.

 2. `pip3 install dtv2`